Alice-Rez/cat-world-fullstack-registration/README.md

 - basic verification by registration using express-validator

+- it is displayed under each registration field, if it did not pass validation

 No final product - no special styling (just basic bootstrap), no cleanly ordered code, etc. just playground.

 Full stack with Express.js backend and MongoDB database.